 A lot of Ai2 nappies feature stay-dry liner as well.
 For me these are not true Ai2 nappies, I call them hybrid Ai2s as they are somewhere between an Ai2 and a pocket nappy.

 These hybrids normally have a pocket opening at the back of the nappy so you can add additional inserts.
 And the poppers on the inside so you can secure a snap-in insert.
-If you keep the inserts snapped-in (so between the stay-dry liner and your baby) you can still just swap out a wet insert at change time, although you won’t be able to wipe down the cover.
+If you keep the inserts snapped-in (so between the stay-dry liner and your baby) you can still just swap out a wet insert at change time if the lining has remained dry, although you won’t be able to wipe down the cover.
 However if you have put the inserts into the pocket instead then you will need to change the whole time at change time, just like a normal pocket nappy.